Going over the Basics for First Time Property Investors

 Team up with a successful real estate agent

 Use a local agent that has a lot of experience working with commercial and investment properties.
-Let him know what you are looking for and your price range.
-He'll be able to contact you as soon as a property comes on the market that fits your criteria.
+Let them know what you are looking for and your price range.
+They'll be able to contact you as soon as a property comes on the market that fits your criteria.

 Learn about record-keeping